The Judengasse in Frankfurt

 In the midst of the preserved ruins, the exhibition lets objects that were once made or used on site speak for themselves.
-One room is devoted completely to the music and literature that emerged, was read or printed here.
+One room is devoted entirely to the music and literature that emerged, was read, or printed here.

 In 2016 the Museum Judengasse was awarded the Museum Prize of the Sparkassen-Kulturstiftung Hessen-Thüringen 2016.

-The Museum Judengasse is especially designed for children, young people and families.
-Public family tours are given on weekends and a children’s programme is featured once a month at the museum.
-Also on offer is a series of workshops developed in house for kindergartens and school classes.
-They can be booked at any time.
+The Museum Judengasse is especially designed for children, young people, and families.
+Public family tours are given on weekends and a children’s program is featured once a month at the museum.
+A series of workshops developed in house for kindergarten and school classes is also available and can be booked at any time.

 Mediaguide und Museumsapp

 The foundations of five houses from the Judengasse in Frankfurt make up the heart of the museum.
-Those houses come to live again in the model.
+Those houses come to life again in the model.

-18 steps lead down four metres to the former ritual bad in the Museum Judengasse.
+Eighteen steps lead down four meters to the former ritual bath in the Museum Judengasse.
 The mikveh was in the "Steinerne Haus" (The Stone House), which belonged to the wealthy Wertheimer-Kann family.
 It is one of five houses whose foundations can be seen in the museum.

-A tour with interactive stations and a special catalogue invite children to stroll around and investigate the ruins from the Judengasse.
+A tour with interactive stations and a special catalog invites children to explore and investigate the ruins from the Judengasse.

 An animated film and a model of the Judengasse offer visitors an introduction to the history of Europe’s oldest Jewish ghetto.

-In the midst of the ruins of the Judengasse, ceremonial objects that were made or used in the Judengasse are on show – as well as this splendid Frankfurt Chanukah candelabra dating from the year 1681.
+In the midst of the ruins of the Judengasse, ceremonial objects that were made or used in the Judengasse are on view–as well as this splendid Frankfurt Chanukah candelabra dating from the year 1681.